tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Every person, all the events of your life are there because you have drawn them there.
-What you choose to do with them is up to you."</i>
+<i>"Bad things are not the worst things that an happen to us.
+NOTHING is the worst thing that can happen to us."</i>
 <br>
 <b>- Richard Bach</b>
 </blockquote>